pkgforge-go/builder/data/PKG_INFO.md

 - 🐹 **[scripts](https://chain.link)**: Node of the decentralized oracle network, bridging on and off-chain computation.
 - 🐹 **[anthropic-tool-call-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
 - 🐹 **[anthropic-vision-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
-- 🐹 **[bedrock-claude3-vision-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
 - 🐹 **[bedrock-provider-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
-- 🐹 **[caching-llm-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
 - 🐹 **[cohere-llm-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
-- 🐹 **[cybertron-embedding-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
-- 🐹 **[ernie-chat-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
-- 🐹 **[ernie-function-call-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
 - 🐹 **[google-alloydb-chat-message-history-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
-- 🐹 **[googleai-streaming-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
-- 🐹 **[huggingface-milvus-vectorstore-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
-- 🐹 **[json-mode-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
 - 🐹 **[llamafile-completion-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
-- 🐹 **[mistral-completion-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
-- 🐹 **[mistral-embedding-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
-- 🐹 **[mistral-summarization-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
 - 🐹 **[mongovector-vectorstore-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
-- 🐹 **[ollama-functions-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
-- 🐹 **[ollama-stream-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
-- 🐹 **[openai-completion-example-with-http-debugging](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
-- 🐹 **[openai-gpt4o-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
-- 🐹 **[openai-gpt4o-mutil-content](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
 - 🐹 **[openai-jsonformat-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
-- 🐹 **[openai-o1-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
 - 🐹 **[perplexity-completion-example](https://tmc.github.io/langchaingo/)**: LangChain for Go, the easiest way to write LLM-based programs in Go.
 - 🐹 **[uiautomator2](https://github.com/openatx/uiautomator2)**: Android Uiautomator2 Python Wrapper.
 - 🐹 **[uibox](https://github.com/openatx/uiautomator2)**: Android Uiautomator2 Python Wrapper.